A Different World: Media reaction

 The Hollywood Reporter is quoted as stating that when Debbie Allen became the producer (and usually director) of A Different World after the first season, she transformed it "from a bland Cosby spin-off into a lively, socially responsible, ensemble situation comedy."

 The Museum of Broadcast Communications states that Debbie Allen:

 a graduate of historically black Howard University – drew from her college experiences in an effort to accurately reflect in the show the social and political life on black campuses.
 Moreover, Allen instituted a yearly spring trip to Atlanta where series writers visited three of the nation's leading black colleges, Clark Atlanta, Morehouse and Spelman.
 During these visits, ideas for several of the episodes emerged from meetings with students and faculty.

 Impact on African-American culture

 Because of Debbie Allen's influence as the producer (and usually director) of A Different World after the first season, African-American youth who watched the show often cite it as a defining reason why many of them decided to attend a historically Black college or university.
+During the show's original run between the years 1987 to 1993, there was a 24% increase in HBCU enrollment.